-- 1. To receive and consider the Audited Financial Statements for the year ended 30 [Resolution 1] November 2014 together with the Reports of the Directors and Auditors thereon. - 2.
-To approve the payment of a final single tier dividend of 7 sen per ordinary share of [Resolution 2] RM1.00 each for the financial year ended 30 November 2014. - 3.
-To approve the payment of a sum totalling RM314,000 as Directors' fees for the financial year ended 30 November 2014 (RM296,000 for 30 November 2013) which represents an increase from the previous financial year. - 4.
-To re-elect the following Directors who retire in accordance with Article 84 of the Company's Articles of Association:
+- 1. To receive and consider the Audited Financial Statements for the year ended 30 [Resolution 1] November 2015 together with the Reports of the Directors and Auditors thereon. - 2.
+To approve the payment of a sum totalling RM314,000 as Directors' fees for the [Resolution 2] financial year ended 30 November 2015. - 3.
+To re-elect the following Directors who retire in accordance with Article 84 of the Company's Articles of Association: - a) Tan Sri Datuk Ir.
+(Dr) Mohamed Al Amin Bin Abdul Majid b) Mdm.
+Wong Joon Chin [Resolution 3] [Resolution 4] - 4.
+To re-appoint Messrs BDO as Auditors of the Company for the year ending 30 [Resolution 5] November 2016 and to authorise the Directors to fix their remuneration.

-a) Mr. Wong Chee Sean @ Wong Sean [Resolution 4] b) Mr. Law Kee Kong [Resolution 5] c) Encik Azhar Bin Azizan @ Harun [Resolution 6]

-5. To re-appoint Messrs BDO as Auditors of the Company for the year ending 30 [Resolution 7] November 2015 and to authorise the Directors to fix their remuneration.